josecriane/nixos-config/README.md

 ### Future Work:
 - [ ] Quickshell work after merge
+  - [ ] Connect to new wifi dont ask the password
   - [ ] DS
     - [ ] Review opacity animations
     - [ ] Propagate margin, radius and opacity to all components